-- 1. An Executing Individual may jump, leap, step or push off a Supporting Individual(s) provided: - c.
-At least one part of the Executing Individual's body is at or below head level at the highest point of the released skill. - d.
+- 1. An Executing Individual may jump, leap, step or push off a Supporting Individual(s) provided: - a.
+At least one part of the Executing Individual's body is at or below head level at the highest point of the released skill. - b.
 The Executing Individual may not pass through the prone or inverted position after the release. - 2.
-Supporting Individual(s) may toss an Executing Individual provided: - d.
-At least one part of the Executing Individual's body is at or below head level at the highest point of the released skill. - e.
-The Executing Individual may be supine or inverted when released, but s/he must land on their foot / feet. - f.
-The Executing Individual may not pass through an Inverted position after release.
+Supporting Individual(s) may toss an Executing Individual provided: - a.
+At least one part of the Executing Individual's body is at or below head level at the highest point of the released skill. - b.
+The Executing Individual may be supine or inverted when released, but must land on their foot / feet. - c.
+The Executing Individual does not pass through an Inverted position after release.